 New Frameworks

-- Now Playing: Unified playback interface for Lock Screen, Control Center, and CarPlay
+- Now Playing: A unified playback interface for the lock screen, Control Center, and CarPlay

-MusicUnderstanding: New framework for analyzing musical time signatures, tempo, key, instrument activity, and moreTrustInsights: Social engineering threat detection support (for security-focused apps)CrashReportExtension: Enables implementation of custom crash reports running out-of-processEvaluations: New framework for evaluating and verifying AI feature behavior
+MusicUnderstanding: A new framework for analyzing music beat, tempo, key, instrument activity, and moreTrustInsights: Helps detect social engineering threats (for security-focused apps)CrashReportExtension: Enables implementation of custom crash reports running out-of-processEvaluations: A new framework for evaluating and verifying the behavior of AI features

 Points of Interest